-And if you owe only a small amount but wait more than 60 days to file a tax return, the minimum failure-to-file penalty is the smaller of $205 or 100% of the unpaid tax.
+And if you owe only a small amount but wait more than 60 days to file a tax return, the minimum failure-to-file penalty is the smaller of $205 or 100 percent of the unpaid tax.

 Most of us comply, thanks to income tax withholding from our paychecks.
-But if you're an independent contractor, either full time or as a side job to your salaried employment, you are responsible for covering the tax due on those earnings through estimated tax payments.
+But if you're an independent contractor, either full time or as a side job, you are responsible for covering the tax due on those earnings through estimated tax payments.

-The same timely taxpaying applies to other income, such as prize winnings, investment earnings and even stock options, an income source Pinck sees often at his San Jose, California-based firm A. Pinck & Associates.
+The same timely taxpaying applies to other income, such as prize winnings, investment earnings and even stock options.

-Sometimes, people who receive these various types of untaxed income pay what they owe the IRS in 1 lump sum when they file their taxes.
+Sometimes, people who receive these various types of untaxed income pay what they owe the IRS in one lump sum when they file their taxes.
 That won't cut it.